WilsonHUNG-web/Physical-Design-Automation_Global-Placement/README.md

 ```
 It will generate the executable file ```./hw4```.

-If you want to remove it, please enter the following command:
+If you want to remove it, please enter the following command,
 ```
 $ make clean
 ```

 ## How to Run
-In this directory, enter the following command:
+In this directory, enter the following command,
 ```
 Usage: ./<exe> -aux <aux file>
 ```